mgrady3/PLEASE/README.md

   * Bit Depth (Required for loading raw data) [integer] valid parameters are {8, 16} for 8 and 16 bit data respectively
   * Byte Order (Required for loading raw data) [string] {"L" for little endian, "B" for big endian}
   * Data path [string pointing to folder containing data files]

+ # Contributing
+ PLEASE was written and developed as a project for my doctoral research.
+As such, I am the only developer on the project.
+However, I welcome any and all contributions to this software package.
+I have included the main features which were relevant to my research, however, there will likely be more that I have missed.
+With each new experiment I became involved in, the software grew accordingly.
+However, I have been the primary tester for the software.
+I welcome others to try the software and provide feedback.

+ Is there a feature you would love to see?
+Is there a bug that needs to be fixed?
+Do you have an alternate file format you would like to see supported?
+ There are a number of options for addressing these issues.
+First and foremost, feel free to open an Issue on the main Github page.
+This is a great location for discussion about bugs, new features, file formats, etc...
+ Second, You are welcome to fork the project and edit the code to suit your own needs.
+Finally, rather than forking the project to make your own edits, I welcome contributions to the codebase from users.
+For more information about how to contribute, please see the CONTRIBUTING.md file located in the main source tree.